joe-singh/joe-singh.github.io/mamba.md

 the most recent shots have the most important impact.
 In order to make this problem somewhat tractable, we further strengthen this assumption by arguing that Kobe’s shot making obeys the Markov Property, viz. the only shot with discernible impact on the present is the immediate shot before.
-Let X(i) be the random variable that is 1 if the i th shot is a make and 0 otherwise.
-The Markov Property allows us to claim that X(i+1)|X(i) is independent of X(i)|X(i−1).
+Let X(i) be the random variable that is 1 if shot number i is a make and 0 otherwise.
+The Markov Property allows us to claim that X(i+1) | X(i) is independent of X(i) | X(i−1).
 Now we aim to estimate the probabilities of makes and misses given the previous shot, pmake and pmiss.
 It is difficult to find shot tracking data for NBA players since the NBA clamped down on data scraping (the absence of which the NBA attributes to a SportVU glitch which has apparently lasted for over a year).
 Nevertheless,